-Master Clips can simply be dragged from Media Folders to User Libraries for purposes of clip organization, grouping, etc. just as they are dragged into Compositions and drag the selection from the Timeline to the Library, or hold down the Shift-Alt keys and drag the whole Composition from the Overview panel to the User Library.Media Folders
+Master Clips can simply be dragged from Media Folders to User Libraries for purposes of clip organization, grouping, etc. just as they are dragged into Compositions

 Clips or Selections can be copied and pasted into User and Global libraries.
 Library items can be dragged and dropped onto other libraries, shelves or the Timeline or you can use the familiar Cut, Copy and Paste commands.